zzhikai/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how an applicant is edited.

-1. The user enters the edit command with the specific fields to edit, `edit 1 r/HR Interview`.
+1. The user enters the edit command with the specific fields to edit, `edit 1 n/Alex Tan`.

 2. LinkedOUT updates the applicant with the edited information.